Connect with others who understand.

 2. Beer May Raise the Risk of Psoriasis

-It’s possible that consuming certain types of alcohol may be a risk factor for developing psoriasis.
+Consuming certain types of alcohol may be a risk factor for developing psoriasis.
 Results of a 2010 study published in JAMA Dermatology suggested that drinking nonlight beer increased the risk of psoriasis in women.
-However, the researchers did not find similar results related to other types of alcohol, such as light beer, liquor, and wine.
-Most studies have examined only alcohol consumption in general, so research about different types of alcohol’s effect on psoriasis is otherwise lacking.
+However, the researchers did not find similar results for other types of alcohol, such as light beer, liquor, and wine.
+Most studies have examined only alcohol consumption in general, so research on different types of alcohol is lacking.

 3. Alcohol Can Trigger Psoriasis Flares